 Natural disasters, severe weather and climate

-Hurricanes: Hurricane season is June to November when landslides, mudslides, flooding and disruptions to essential services may occur.
-Monitor local media reports and follow the instructions of local emergency officials.
+Hurricane season in Haiti is June to November, when landslides, mudslides, flooding and disruptions to essential services may occur.
+Tropical storms and hurricanes may also occur in other months.

 If you are travelling to Haiti during hurricane season, you should contact your tour operator to check whether services at your planned destination have been affected.

 The direction and strength of hurricanes can change with little warning.
 You can check the latest hurricane information at the National Hurricane Center website.